 When you choose a location to anchor for the night, you will want to face the direction of the wind and be within the lee of the land.

-You’ll need to know the tidal variation between low and high tide to be certain that the anchorage has enough depth to accommodate the depth of your keel (boat bottom) at low tide and that you have enough scope (see below) out when the tide is highest.
+You’ll need to know the tidal variation between low and high tide to be certain that the anchorage has enough depth to accommodate the depth of your vessel (draught) at all stages of tide and that you have enough scope (see below) out when the tide is highest.

-All of the recommended anchorages in the Whitsundays have appropriate bottoms for the anchor which comes with your yacht.
+All of the recommended anchorages in the Whitsundays have appropriate ocean floor for the anchor which comes with your yacht.